Robinson Glacier

 Robinson Glacier is a channel glacier flowing to the Antarctic coast between Merritt Island and Reist Rocks.
-It was mapped in 1955 by G.D.
-Blodgett from air photos taken by U.S. Navy Operation Highjump (1946–47), and was named by the Advisory Committee on Antarctic Names (US-ACAN) for R.P.
+It was mapped in 1955 by Gardner Dean Blodgett from air photos taken by U.S. Navy Operation Highjump (1946–47), and was named by the Advisory Committee on Antarctic Names (US-ACAN) for R.P.
 Robinson, Purser's Steward of the ship Vincennes on the United States Exploring Expedition under Lieutenant Charles Wilkes, 1838–42.